Setup and Orientation

 - Stop before output; focus on data cleaning and linking

-Path D: Data Distillery foundation maintenance
+Path D: Data Distillery cache synchronization

 - Run